Instructions for Applying for a Visa to the People's Republic of China (2026/5/25)

 X2-Visa

-Original and photocopy of Admission Notice issued by a school or other entities in China.
+Original or photocopy of Admission Notice issued by a school or other entities in China.

 Z-Visa